-WAR --- the culmination of a whole process of imperialist contradictions and struggles; the opening up of a period of mass propaganda and mass hysteria, slaughter, hunger and disease; a stage of political capitulations, renegacies and desertions to the enemy; WAR the time of all times for the revolutionists to speak out clearly, to strengthen the lines of at least the more advanced workers: WAR came, and the declaration of war elicited not a single word from the Cannon Trotskyites.
+WAR - the culmination of a whole process of imperialist contradictions and struggles; the opening up of a period of mass propaganda and mass hysteria, slaughter, hunger and disease; a stage of political capitulations, renegacies and desertions to the enemy; WAR the time of all times for the revolutionists to speak out clearly, to strengthen the lines of at least the more advanced workers: WAR came, and the declaration of war elicited nor $\alpha$ single word from the Cannon Trotskyites.

-These people are fond of orating long and loud about war being the test of revolutionists.
+These people are fond of orating long and loud about war being the test of revolutionsts.
 How miserably they failed that test!
-At first their leading people gave the excuse that the ar came before they could get back from i p trial, but the next issue would carry a state ment.
-The next issue-appeared - without a - 11 -- statement.
+At first their leading people gave the excuse that the war came before they could get back from the trial, but the next issue would carry a statement.
+The next issue appeared - without a statement.
 Did the trial and conviction weigh too heavily upon them?
 We hesitate to ascribe such a motive to their failure to speak out.
 But whatever the reasons, politically it is capitulation to the war pressure.

-Under the circumstances we can discuss only the testimony at the trial, as it relates to their war position, altho it was made prior to the U.S. entry and coals abstractly with imperialist war in general.
+Under the circumstances we can discuss only the testimony at the trial, as it relates to their war position, altho it was made prior to the U. S. entry and deals abstractly with imperialist war in general.

-It is not a pleasant task \\\\ analyzing this eastimony.
-Next to the Statinists, the Cannonties ment second-place as a set in the noble at of periaging each in with respect revision at Marxiest as the there so it marxies at the accalent.
-And they do this with a sinua selfconceit that is pecuadaty their own.
-Force yourself to read to the and, for example, of the slebbelings of Felix Morrow, editor of the Militant, over the "brilliant", "historic" spectable of Cannon crawfishing on every vital point at the Minneapolis hild.
+It is not a pleasant task \\\\\ analyzing this testimony.
+Next to the Stalinists, the Cannonites merit second-place as adept in the noble art of portraying each new theoretical revision of Marxism as the ultimate in Marxism at the moment.
+And they do this with a smug selfconceit that is peculiarly their own.
+Force yourself to read to the end, for example, of the slobberings of Felix Morrow, editor of the Militant, over the "brilliant", "historic" spectacle of Cannon crawfishing on every vital point at the Minneapolis trial.

-"MASTERFUL EXPOSITION OF PRINCIPLES" Many Caenon members have tried to excure the statements at the trial on the grounds that a full clear Marxist applaration would have brought far heavier sentences.
-For one - +2 ---- thing, this is an unwarranted assumption that the centrism of the Cannon Trotskyists is Marxism.
-For another, it is an indirect condemnation of the Cannon leadership who in a trial of such a character, reneged on even its own distions.
+"MASTERFUL EXPOSITION OF PRINCIPLES"

+Many Cannon members have tried to excuse the statements at the trial on the grounds that a full clear Marxist declaration would have brought far heavier sentences.
+For one thing, this is an unwarranted assumption that the centrism of the Cannon Trotskyists is Marxism.
+For another, it is an indirect condemnation of the Cannon, leadership who in a trial of such a character, reneged on even its own positions.